mathter/generated.github.io/docs/index.markdown

 }
 ```
 Of couse ``java.lang.StackOverflowError`` will be generated!
-To avoid this you can use custom object generation.
-For example to generate objects with 10 deep use next configuration.
+To avoid this custom configuration cant be used.
+Next sample show generating object with 10 deep.
 ```java
 public class CustomConfiguration extends DefaultConfiguration {
     private static final int DEEP = 10;